StaticMania/keep-vue/content/docs/components/avatar.md

 description: "The Avatar component in the Keep Vue allows you to display user avatars or profile images in a consistent and visually appealing manner.
 With customizable options for placeholders, shapes, status icons, and sizes, you can create versatile avatars to suit your design needs."
 ---

-The Avatar component in the Keep React allows you to display user avatars or profile images in a consistent and visually appealing manner.
+The Avatar component in the Keep Vue allows you to display user avatars or profile images in a consistent and visually appealing manner.

 ## Default Avatar